chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 ### Status vs. Nationality
 The graph below plots the proportions of individuals from each nationality who were hospitalised/discharged/deceased.
 For quick reference, the teal bars represent discharged cases, red represents deceased cases, and light blue represents hospitalised cases.
+With such small samples within each nationality, we can't draw any meaningful conclusions from this.

 ```python